exasol/ai-lab/doc/developer_guide/commands.md

 # Commands

-The commands offered by the DSS CLI can be organized into three groups:
+The AI-Lab CLI offers commands in the following three groups:

 | Group                | Usage                                   |
 |----------------------|-----------------------------------------|